leebyron/ecmascript-iterator-hof/README.md

 This is borrowed from Array.prototype, however relies on the **reverse** method proposed to be added in [ReverseIterable](https://github.com/leebyron/ecmascript-reverse-iterator).
 It is almost identical to `iter.reverse().reduce(...)`.

+#### split

+This method returns `n` independent iterators from this iterator by buffering the original iterator.

+For those familiar with Python's itertools, this is the same as `tee`.

 #### transform